What are Payment Terms? A Useful Guide for Businesses

 Sometimes, companies agree to make exceptions to their standard payment terms and divide or combine payments.
 Below are some of the most common types of such payment terms:

-• Prepayments or advance billing occurs when both parties agree that the payor will pay a percentage of the value of goods or services before they are delivered.
+• Prepayments or advance billing occur when both parties agree that the payor will pay a percentage of the value of goods or services before they are delivered.
 This reduces the risk of losing money.

 • Discounts for early payments encourage customers to pay before the due date.
 For instance, “net 30 5/10” means a customer has 30 days to pay in full but will receive a 5 percent discount if the invoice is paid in 10 days.
 The discount won’t be applied if the payment is made later than that date.